AditiAICodes/NASA-CMAPSS-RUL-Engine-Degradation-Investigation/README.md

 * **R²:**  89.23%

 **Key Insight:** Feature engineering is only effective when the target variable and preprocessing pipeline remain consistent across experiments.

+---

+## 📝 Final Summary
+This project is not just about predicting RUL.
+It demonstrates:
+> how real machine learning works:
+> build ➔ break ➔ analyze ➔ refine ➔ conclude